 - Each participant will develop an understanding and awareness of available recovery community resources.

-- Each participant will demonstrate the ability to either abstain from substances and/or disordered eating patterns for one year.
+- Each participant will demonstrate the ability to either abstain from substances and/or co-occurring disorder patterns for one year.

 While the client is in treatment, program objectives and expected outcomes will be measured on a weekly basis through questionnaires given to the clients and therapists at the end of each week, through progress measured on the client’s individual Personal Plan, and through urine drug screen results.
 Following discharge, the client will be contacted at 90 day intervals and given additional self-report questionnaires by their recovery coach, and, for clients suffering from substance abuse, asked to participate in voluntary urine drug screens.